ltebean/IAPDemo/README.md

 ## Some work in itunesconnect

 * Create an app with an id, for example: com.test.app
-* Create some iap product, the id of the product maybe "com.test.app.iap.coins1"
+* Create some iap product, the id of the product may be: "com.test.app.iap.coins1"
-* Create an sandbox user to test iap
+* Create a sandbox user to test iap

 ## Manage IAP product